-The information below gives an overview of the potential risks and side effects of DOVATO as observed in GEMINI 1 & 2 and TANGO clinical trials, including warnings and precautions, drug-related adverse events, and discontinuation rates due to adverse events.
+The information below gives an overview of the potential risks and side effects of DOVATO as observed in GEMINI 1 & 2, Study of Test And Treat (STAT), and TANGO clinical trials, including warnings and precautions, drug-related adverse events, and discontinuation rates due to adverse events.

 Warnings and precautions

 - Hypersensitivity reactions have been reported with dolutegravir and were characterized by rash, constitutional findings, and sometimes organ dysfunction, including liver injury

 - Discontinue DOVATO immediately if signs or symptoms of severe skin or hypersensitivity reactions develop, as a delay in stopping treatment may result in a life-threatening reaction.
 Clinical status, including liver aminotransferases, should be monitored and appropriate therapy initiated